Sweet Potato Cabbage Cashew Stir Fry

 - To make the sauce, whisk the soy sauce, maple syrup and hoisin sauce together in a small bowl.
 Set aside.

-- To make the stir fry, add the cubed sweet potato to a wok or large skillet with about 1/4 of water, cover and let steam until almost fully cooked, approximately 7-8 minutes.
+- To make the stir fry, add the cubed sweet potato to a wok or large skillet with about 1/4 cup of water or broth, cover and let steam until almost fully cooked, approximately 7-8 minutes.
 Add the cabbage, garlic, bell peppers, carrot and green onion.

 - Cook over high heat, stirring frequently for 6-7 minutes until the cabbage and peppers are cooked tender but not overcooked.
+If the pan gets too dry, add 1-2 tbsp water or broth as needed.
 Add the cashews when there are a couple minutes left (or reserve to use as a topping).

 - Add the sauce and stir to combine.